sa2423/SE-2019/README.md

 ### Setting up Android Applications

-1. Install the ìAndroid Studioî and necessary Android SDK components.
+1. Install the ‚ÄúAndroid Studio‚Äù and necessary Android SDK components.

-2. Open the app project youíre interest in in Android Studio
+2. Open the app project you‚Äôre interest in in Android Studio

 3. Click build to compile the app

-4. Create a new virtual android device through AVD manager, or run on an actual device by enabling USB debugging in that deviceís settings and plugging it in via USB.
+4. Create a new virtual android device through AVD manager, or run on an actual device by enabling USB debugging in that device‚Äôs settings and plugging it in via USB.

+### Running Unit Tests

+1. Set up restaurant website and MongoDB via above instructions.

+2. Run `npm test`